ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agent_context.md

   });

 // Initiate sc-event.
 Create sc-arc from `nodeAddr`.
-ScAddr const & otherNodeAddr = context.CreateNode(ScType:::NodeConst);
+ScAddr const & otherNodeAddr = context.GenerateNode(ScType:::NodeConst);
-context.CreateEdge(ScType::EdgeAccessConstPosPerm, nodeAddr, otherNodeAddr);
+context.GenerateConnector(ScType::EdgeAccessConstPosPerm, nodeAddr, otherNodeAddr);
 // After that sc-arc will be generated, sc-event will occur
 // and specified on-event callback will be called.
 ...